cloudthread/docs/fundamentals/developer-api.md

 ```

 * `timestamp`: datetime with **hourly** granularity.
 Any timestamp with minutes, seconds, etc. will be rejected.
 E.g. `'2022-10-01 00:00:00'`.
 To send daily data, send data with the timepart = `00:00:00`.
 * `team_id`: OPITIONAL - integer ID of the team for which the event is tied.
-This means only users (and admins) will be able to see this event in Cloudthread unless an admin enables **Global Events**.
+This means only users on this team (and admins) will be able to see this event on the platform.
 * `decscription`: text describing event.
 * `type`: event type to help organize and filter events on the platform - please ensure types are consistent across events to help easy filtering.
 * `event_url`: OPTIONAL - link to get more information about the sent event on the platform.